Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 		- contains maps

 ---
-### The concept and features of the non-printed document, comparison
+### he concept and characteristics of non-printed documents.
 - appearance
-	- around the 19th to 20th century
-	- newer and newer inventions help to preserve information in various ways
 	- they can be created and displayed most of the time with technical tools
 	- sound material
 		- disc - disc player